benmvp/react-workshop/src/testing/03-callbacks-markup/README.md

 - Update existing `EmailList` tests
   * Update first test to verify that `onItemSelect`, `onItemDelete` & `onItemMarkUnread` props are passed to each `<EmailListItem />`
   * Update second test to pass dummy `jest.fn()` for `onItemSelect`, `onItemDelete` & `onItemMarkUnread` to remove missing prop warnings
-- Write remaining event handling tests for `EmailForm`
+- Add remaining event handling tests for `EmailForm`
   * calls `onCancel` when the cancel button is clicked
   * does not call `onSubmit` when the form is submitted and the fields are *not* all filled (_HINT:_ You will need to mock `window.alert`)
   * Pass dummy `jest.fn()` for the `onSubmit` prop for the other tests since it's required.
 There should be no more missing prop warnings
   * **BONUS:** Factor out all the `mount(<EmailForm />)` calls into a `getComponent()` helper that will specify default values for required props
-- Write event handling tests for `EmailView`
+- Add event handling tests for `EmailView`
   * calls `onClose` handler when close button is clicked
   * calls `onDelete` handler when delete button is clicked
   * calls `onMarkRead` handler on click when specified